Bompas & Parr

 Not only does their innovative work excite their own clients, it has, and continues to open-up a whole new world of experience design for other brands, retailers and designers to explore, and in turn broaden their approach to design for the retail and hospitality industries, to consider what might be possible.

 ‘Breathe responsibly’ is the message for visitors to Alcoholic Architecture, the world’s first breathable bar, where customers literally inhaled gin and tonics.
 Bompass & Parr created a colourful, highly instagrammable, church like interior, veiled in an intoxicating, slightly mysterious alcohol fuelled fog.
 Visitors were also provided with white boiler suits, practical, but also part of the theatre.
 Like many of their projects, it was a sensory carcophony of taste, smell, touch, sound and sight, experienced in unexpected ways.
+In a similar more family friendly (non-alcoholic) way their ‘Future Forest’ at Westfield Stratford and London, featured immersive Fruit Clouds, with the added interest of zorbing or flying across the shopping centre (though a forest!) on a zip wire.
+All part of the growing need for shopping centres to attract audiences to their outlets.

 Working with the international hotel group, Relais & Chateaux they created The Joy of Bees, an experiential installation, where visitors could taste rare honeys collected from the hotel’s properties around the world; a project which reflected the group’s dedication to ecology and sustainability – the hotelkeeper becomes beekeeper.
-The concept featured a range of rooms designed to allow visitors to experience different aspects of bees, from hives and bee influenced art, to the flower filled meadow like space and the ornate golden honeyed room, with stained-glass and carvings depicting the bee, creating an altar to the insect.
+The concept featured a range of rooms designed to allow visitors to experience different aspects of bees, from hives and bee influenced art, to the flower-filled meadow-like space and the ornate golden honeyed room, with stained-glass and carvings depicting the bee, creating an altar to the insect.

 Working with flavour scientists at Guinness they sought to define the environmental factors that serve to enhance taste perception, this research was then used to create a series of spaces where the taste of Guinness is at the centre of every design decision; from the materials used, colour, lighting and even the air pressure in the rooms.